oceanprotocol/docs/content/concepts/contributing.md

 ---
 title: Contributing
+description: If you would like to contribute to Ocean Protocol, you have different possibilities.
 ---

-If you would like to contribute, you have different alternatives:
+All contributions to Ocean Protocol are governed by our [Code of Conduct](code-of-conduct/).

 ## Report a Bug